WDAqua/ReMatch/README.md

 # ReMatch
 K-Cap 2017 Project
 ## Capturing Knowledge in Semantically-typed Relational Patterns to Enhance Relation Linking
+Note: The evaluation results for K-Cap 2017 paper is in "Evaluation results" Folder.

 ## For Installation and Running
 ### Required packages